THE SKINNY: OUR WINNER

 This was the only pillow that I tried where I noticed a clear difference in my sleep quality.

-This pillow is the top of the top, crème de la crème.
-I used to think it was normal to toss and turn in the middle of the night, but the innovative shape and the quality of the materials of the Dosaze Contoured Orthopedic Pillow stopped that for me.
+This pillow is the cream of the crop.
+I used to think it was normal to toss and turn in the middle of the night, but the innovative shape and the quality of the materials of the Dosaze Contoured Orthopaedic Pillow stopped that for me.
 The innovative shape really works wonders to keep my neck and back aligned, and I was so surprised by how much deeper my sleep was with this pillow.
 When testing this pillow, I woke up so much more well-rested.

 This pillow is great if you are a back, side, combination back and side, or stomach sleeper.
 Because the center of the pillow is a different height (lower) than the sides, you can sleep in the center as a back or stomach sleeper (who usually requires lower heights) or on the edges of the pillow (which are higher) as a side sleeper.
 If you are a combination back and side sleeper, you can sleep on the edges of the pillow when sleeping on your side or roll to the center of the pillow when sleeping on your back.
 You cannot do this on the Sutera pillow (due to the “wings”).